Horospheres in Teichm\"uller space and mapping class group: Preliminaries

 \subsection{Measured foliations}

 A \emph{measured foliation} $\mathcal{F}$ on $S$ is a foliation (with a finite number of singularities) with a transverse invariant measure.
 This means that if the local coordinates send the regular leaves of $\mathcal{F}$ to horizontal arcs in $\mathbb{R}^{2}$, then the transition functions on $\mathbb{R}^{2}$ are of the form $(f(x, y), \pm y + c)$ where $c$ is a constant, and the measure is given by $|dy|$.
-The allowed singularities of $\mathcal{F}$ are topologically the same as those that occur at $z = 0$ in the line field $z^{p-2}dz^{2}, p \geq 3 $.
+The allowed singularities of $\mathcal{F}$ are topologically the same as those that occur at $z = 0$ in the line field of $z^{p-2}dz^{2}, p \geq 3 $ (we allow $p=1$ at the puncture of $S$).
 A leaf of $\mathcal{F}$ is called \emph{critical} if it contains a singularity of $\mathcal{F}$.
 The union of compact critical leaves is called the \emph{critical graph}.

 Let $\mathcal{S}$ be the set of free homotopy classes of non-trivial, non-peripheral simple closed curves on $S$.
 The \emph{intersection number} $i(\gamma, \mathcal{F})$ of a simple closed curve $\gamma$ with a measured foliation $\mathcal{F}$ endowed with transverse measure $\mu$ is defined by